Session Expired

 What This Means

-HB1231 aims to enhance traffic safety through a new vehicle registration surcharge while addressing privacy concerns by banning facial recognition technology in automated enforcement systems.
-This bill will impact municipalities and agencies involved in traffic management and enforcement.
+Hawaii's HB1231 aims to enhance traffic safety by establishing a vehicle registration surcharge for a safe routes to school program.
+It also prohibits the use of facial recognition technology in automated traffic enforcement systems.
+This legislation impacts local governments and entities involved in traffic enforcement.

 Key Provisions